-Zoom all the way into the supermassive black hole at the centre of our galaxy
+Zoom all the way into the supermassive black hole at the heart of our galaxy

 The scale of the video is absolutely incredible.
 Very cool stuff indeed.

-Discuss: Zoom all the way into the supermassive black hole at the centre of our galaxy
+Discuss: Zoom all the way into the supermassive black hole at the heart of our galaxy

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.